-Fresh Check Day - In 2021, Eastern Connecticut State University hosted Fresh Check Day (FCD) to support mental health.
-This biennial event presented opportunities for students to learn of issues relating to mental health, including the Know Your Limit booth, providing alcohol information to students in attendance.
+Fresh Check Day - In the fall of 2023, Eastern Connecticut State University hosted Fresh Check Day (FCD) to support mental wellness.
+This biennial event presented opportunities for students to learn of issues relating to mental wellness, including the Know Your Limit booth, providing alcohol information to students in attendance.
+Survey results indicated that 62% of those in attendance are "much more aware of mental health resources" and 60% are "much more likely to ask for help if in emotional distress."